hackerb9/gwordlist/README.md

 least 40 times, but even so there's so much dreck at the bottom of the list that it's really not worth bothering.
 Personally, I found that words that appeared over 100,000 times tended to be worthwhile.
-However, even so, I was getting so many obvious OCR errors that I decided to also create some cleaner lists by using [dict](http://dict.org) to check every word against a dictionary.
+In addition, I was getting so many obvious OCR errors that I decided to also create some cleaner lists by using [dict](http://dict.org) to check every word against a dictionary.
 (IMPORTANT NOTE!
 If you run these scripts, be sure to setup your own